cjoster/certtools/workshop/CH05-keys-hard-way/README.md

 # Generatinig Keys

+*If you let your CA create your keys, you are already compromised.*

 Generating keys with openssl is pretty straight forward.
 Pick an algorithm and then possibly a curve and you'll all set.